 High on everyone's list is, of course, Samsung.
 There's been a lot of speculation that the Galaxy Note 8.0 tablet will be unveiled at the show, though Samsung has no press conference planned, and hasn't made a point of teasing any new hardware leading up to MWC.
-Still, Samsung unveiled a number of new products on the down-low at MWC last year, like the Galaxy Beam.

 After a long series of post-MWC changes, Samsung has finally readied its long-awaited flagship Galaxy Note 10.1 Android tablet and officially announced its global availability.
 The release schedule is set to start immediately with the United States, United Kingdom, Korea, and Germany, followed by other markets "starting in August."
 The initial release includes only the Wi-Fi only and the 3G/HSPA+-enabled variants, with the LTE flavor coming later this year.

 Note: The press release is a little ambiguous on whether the "starting in August" bit refers to the four aforementioned countries or the following global availability, but we're inclined to side with the latter.